meet-projects/Y1-Summer-Labs/06. Lists Lab/README.md

 Sometimes it's hard to keep up with your **Netflix *movie queue***.
 Sometimes, all you need is a Friday night to binge watch Friends.

-We're going to use lists to manipulate our own movie Queue.
+We're going to use lists to manipulate our own movie queue.

 1. Write a new list variable called `movie_queue` - that includes your favourite movies and/or tv shows!
     - For example: `movie_queue = ["Minions", "Fast & Furious 1", "Harry Potter"]`